arusafa/arusafa/README.md

 <h1 align="center">Hello 👋, I'm Safa A.</h1>
-<h3 align="center">Front-End Developer with Full-Stack Experience 👨🏻‍💻</h3>
+<h3 align="center">Front-End Developer with a Passion for Learning and Collaboration 👨🏻‍💻</h3>

 # 💻 Portfolio: [https://www.arusafa.ca/]

 # 💫 About Me:

-Results-driven **Front-End Developer** with **Full-Stack experience**, specializing in **JavaScript, React.js, and Angular**.
-Skilled in building responsive, high-performance web applications and integrating scalable back-end solutions.
-Proven track record of increasing **user engagement by 30%** and optimizing **application performance by 25%**.
-Passionate about creating seamless user experiences and leveraging modern technologies to solve complex problems.
+Eager and dedicated **Front-End Developer** with foundational knowledge in **JavaScript, React.js, and Angular**.
+I am keen on refining my skills and contributing to team success in a dynamic development environment.
+Excited to bring a strong passion for learning and effective collaboration to your team.

 ## 🌐 Socials: